 What we do + How it works

-We moved the homeschool space downstairs and changed up a bunch of things that were not working for us, but we kept their school areas the same, each with their own checklist & sticker charts, and Caddy’s for their things they use regularly for our subjects we have planned.
+We moved the homeschool space downstairs and changed up a bunch of things that were not working for us, but we kept their school areas the same, each with their own checklist & sticker charts, and Caddy’s for the kids’ supplies they use regularly.
 We had their backpacks on their chairs, keeping their subject books handy.
 We have plans for each day of the week, mostly repeating subjects on Monday/Wednesday and Tuesday/Thursday, with Friday consisting of different subjects and activities.
 Because we stay at the table together for lessons from our curriculum we are using this year we work as a small group together, we can keep our focus on those subjects, and when those are done, we can move on to the rest of the homeschool learning that takes place around the house, not in a lesson plan.